Narrow Minds and Narrow Bodies – To Denver with the New United, Aer Lingus and FlyBe – BHX-DUB, DUB-EWR-LAX-DEN, DEN-SFO-EWR-BFS, BHD-BHX

 It was just quiet.
-Which compared the chaos below, is not a bad thing.
+Compared to the chaos below, is not a bad thing.
 In some ways, a bad thing least of all it shows people aren’t using the facilities, and that Aer Lingus is caning BMI on the Dublin to Heathrow run.
 That or I missed all the LHR people.

 As the clock ticked past 7:20, I packed up my trash and left her back to her magazine, and headed back to the 400 gates, and towards US Pre-Clearance

 I was expecting the worst when I arrived, but there were no queues.
 My passport and customs form was checked as clear, and I was sent through to the agent.
 The agent took my form, confirmed what I was doing and what I do in the UK, and stamped my passport into the USA.

 Now, this is the way to travel kids.
 Immigration in seconds, rather than hours.
 Looking behind me, my timing again was perfect a queue was starting to form at the checkpoint.